iPlug2/iPlug2/Documentation/README.md

 ## Introduction

+This is the work in progress documentation for iPlug 2.

 ### Requirements
 iPlug 2 requires a compiler that supports C++11, and is tested with MS Visual Studio 2017 and Xcode 10.
 It is developed to target Windows 7 or higher and macOS 10.7+.
 If you wish to compile for older operating systems it may be possible, but will require adjusting some settings.